ddhartma/Deep-Reinforcement-Learning-Project-Unity-Banana-DQN/Report.md

 ## Ideas for future work <a name="ideas_future"></a>
 - Implement Deep Q-Learning Improvements like:
     - [Double Q-Learning](https://arxiv.org/abs/1509.06461): Deep Q-Learning [tends to overestimate](https://www.ri.cmu.edu/pub_files/pub1/thrun_sebastian_1993_1/thrun_sebastian_1993_1.pdf) action values.
-Double Q-Learning has been shown to work well in practice to help with this.
-The max operation in the update rule for Q-learning with function approximation is needed to find the best possible Q value for the next target.
-In early stages, the Q-values are still evolving, This can result in an overestimation of Q-values, since the maximum values are chosen from noisy numbers.
+In early stages, the Q-values are still evolving.
+This can result in an overestimation of Q-values, since the maximum values are chosen from noisy numbers.
 Solution: Select the best action using one set of weights w, but evaluate it using a different set of weights w'.
-It's basically like having two separate function approximators that must agree on the best action.
+It's basically like having two separate function approximators.

     - [Prioritized Experience Replay](https://arxiv.org/abs/1511.05952): Deep Q-Learning samples experience transitions uniformly from a replay memory.
 Prioritized experienced replay is based on the idea that the agent can learn more effectively from some transitions than from others, and the more important transitions should be sampled with higher probability.

     - [Dueling DQN](): Currently, in order to determine which states are (or are not) valuable, we have to estimate the corresponding action values for each action.
 However, by replacing the traditional Deep Q-Network (DQN) architecture with a dueling architecture, we can assess the value of each state, without having to learn the effect of each action.
-A sequence of convolutional layers followed by a couple of fully connected layers that produce Q values.
 The core idea of dueling networks is to use two streams, one that estimates the state value function and one that estimates the advantage for each action.